Ben Masel

 Bennett A. “Ben” Masel (October 17, 1954 – April 30, 2011) was an American writer, publisher, cannabis rights and free speech activist, expert witness for marijuana defendants, and frequent candidate for public office.
 A skilled chess player, Masel was director of Wisconsin NORML, and organizer of Weedstock and the annual Great Midwest Marijuana Harvest Festival which has been held in front of the Wisconsin State Capitol every autumn since 1971.

 Masel, who was known for his Yippie theatrics and anti-war and pro-labor activism, was born in the Bronx, grew up in New Jersey, and in 1971 relocated to Madison, where he became a fixture of the Wisconsin political scene for 40 years.
 He died of cancer in 2011.

 Life and activism

 Education and early activism

-Masel, who was born in New York in 1954 and grew up in New Jersey, became involved with the Youth International Party when he was a teenager, earning him the distinction of being the youngest person on Nixon's Enemies List.
+Masel, who was Jewish, was born in New York in 1954 and grew up in New Jersey, became involved with the Youth International Party when he was a teenager, earning him the distinction of being the youngest person on Nixon's Enemies List.
 Masel was arrested during the Yippie protests at the 1968 Democratic National Convention in Chicago.
 The arrest embarked Masel on a lifelong career of First Amendment litigation and activism.

 In 1971, Masel moved to Madison, Wisconsin.
 He attended the University of Wisconsin briefly before being expelled for his involvement in demonstrations.

 Masel, a Yippie “street theatre” Vietnam War and personal freedom protester, made national headlines in 1976 for heckling segregationist Alabama Governor George Wallace from a wheelchair.
 Over his lifetime, Masel was arrested 137 times.